Irish Polling Indicator

 Contact

 Please do not hesitate contact us if you have any questions about the project or if you would like to include our estimates in reports or articles.
-If you refer to our data, please mention the Irish Polling Indicator and its maintainers, Tom Louwerse and Stefan Müller.
+If you refer to our data, please mention the Irish Polling Indicator, its maintainer, Stefan Müller, and ideally include a link to this website.
 Feel free to use the data in your academic work, and please consider citing the Irish Polling Indicator data.